seanvictory/algolia-solutions-engineer-responces/README.md

 * Project headings are dynamically generated to include the `Submission Url`.
 Clicking on the submission title takes the user to the official Devpost submission, where they can view the project in more detail.

-* Display the submission's description to provide users with a summary of the project.
+* The submission's description is displayed in each search result to provide users with a glanceable summary of the project.

 ## 📋 Getting Started